Fraud and Cybercrime

 - Fraud & Cybercrime Investigation

 This is not an introductory subject, it is a third year subject.
 You must have a basic understanding of the first year criminology subjects.
-Students who have completed more than 2 OUA units (GPA 4.0+) and are planning on completing the Bachelor of Criminology and Criminal Justice are strongly encouraged to enrol in the course.
+Students who have completed more than 2 OUA units (GPA 4.0+) and are planning on completing the Bachelor of Criminology and Criminal Justice are strongly encouraged to enrol in the degree.
 Part of this process will involve registering your study plan with Griffith University, which will help to ensure that you are studying the required units.

 No special requirements